dmichael/amazon-mws/README.markdown

 =====================================================

 Amazon::MWS is a set of classes for using the Amazon Marketplace Web Service, a link to Amazon's Seller Central.
 This library is in active development, but should now work for the most part.
+If you would like to contribute to this project, please contact me.

 These classes are modeled after aspects of AWS::S3, check it out: http://amazon.rubyforge.org/